 - Cleaning and Inspection of the Foundation Walls: Foundation walls are then cleaned and inspected for any voids or structural cracks.
 The defective areas are chiseled out and repaired with non-shrink specialized cement which expands when applied to the crevices.

-- Installation of mesh on top of membrane and final layer of rubber waterproofing: This is used to reinforce the first layer of rubber membrane and acts as a secondary rubber layer.
-Contributes to our 50-year guarantee.
+- Installation of mesh on top of membrane and final layer of rubber waterproofing: This is used to reinforce the first layer of the rubber membrane and acts as a secondary rubber layer.

 - Soil side drainage sheet is fastened to the top of termination bar: Commercial grade drainage acts as a protection board and drainage membrane (much better than residential grade dimple board)

 - Installing Window Wells: If your home has any windows below grade and you require a window well installed.
 A 4-inch weeping tile is installed vertically down from the inside of the window well to the footings.
 To prevent clogging, makes sure your weeping tile and pipe do not touch.

 - A layer of 3/4 inch clear gravel is placed over the weeping tile: Used to maximize the level of drainage.
 The layer of gravel is mixed with soil to prevent too much water absorbtion through the weeping tile, which could lead to slowed drainage or clogging.

 - Area is refilled with native soil and compacted to the original level: Once the soil has been restored to its original places, you have fully waterproofed your foundation and will have no further issues with water penetrating your basement exterior or interior.